 "Did you already dream about the stars as a child and wanted to become an astronaut?
 Were you seriously disappointed with your astronomy and physics lessons at school and did you choose another profession?
 Only to read (astro) physics books after work and watch "Star Trek" or "The Orville" or "Big Bang Theory".
 Do you recognize each other?
 Then we have the right thing for you this summer: "Astrophysics in series".
 Four programs dealing with the universe - from theory to practical star observation."

-With this teaser, Campusradio Karlsruhe launched a series on the big questions of the universe on May 16, 2018.
+With this teaser, Campusradio Karlsruhe launched a series of live-programmes on the big questions of the universe on May 16, 2018.
 The guest of the first show was KCETA-PI Prof. Thomas Schwetz-Mangold.
-The show could be heard live on VHF 104.8 and at the same time on the webstream.

 On April 17, 2018 the kick-off event for the Helmholtz International Research School for Astroparticle Physics and Enabling Technologies (HIRSAP) of the Karlsruhe Institute of Technology (KIT) and the Universidad Nacional de San Martín (UNSAM) in Buenos Aires (Argentina) took place at KIT.